afuentesw/afuentesw.github.io/_pages/about.md

 I am a Ph.D.
 Candidate at the <a href="https://www.ed.ac.uk/economics"> University of Edinburgh</a>.
 My supervisors are <a href="https://sites.google.com/site/axelgottfries/"> Axel Gottfries</a> and <a href="https://sites.google.com/site/rlopesdemelo/"> Rafael Lopes de Melo</a>.
 I am also a Research Associate at the <a href="https://leas.uai.cl/">Laboratory of Surveys and Social Analysis</a> (LEAS) hosted by Universidad Adolfo Ibañez.

-My main research interests lie in the intersection between Labor Economics and Macroeconomics, and I am especially interested in labor informality in developing economies.
-Also, I have a secondary interest in the effects of Social Capital on different outcomes such as health, labor income, and voting behavior.
-Finally, I am also interested in Data Science and Machine Learning applications.
+My main research interests lie in the intersection between Labor Economics and Macroeconomics.
+I have a secondary interest in Social Capital, and in Data Science and Machine Learning applications.

 Before starting my studies at the University of Edinburgh, I completed a M.Res. in Economics at <a href="https://www.ucl.ac.uk/economics/ucl-department-economics"> University College London</a>, and I was Research Assistant for two years at <a href="https://www.cepchile.cl/"> Centro de Estudios Públicos</a>.